Brown2022/alx-backend-user-data/0x03-user_authentication_service/README.md

             self.__session = DBSession()
         return self.__session
 ```
-Note that DB._session is a private property and hence should NEVER be used from outside the DB class.
+Note that `DB._session` is a private property and hence should NEVER be used from outside the DB class.

-Implement the `add_user` method, which has two required string arguments: email and hashed_password, and returns a User object.
+Implement the `add_user` method, which has two required string arguments: email and `hashed_password`, and returns a User object.
 The method should save the user to the database.
 No validations are required at this stage.

 ```
 bob@dylan:~$ cat main.py
 #!/sr/bin/env python3